sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 With each kind of loop, it is possible that the statements in the body of the loop will never be executed at all.
 For iteration over lists, this happens when the list returned by the expression is empty.
 For iteration on integers, it happens when expression-1 returns a larger integer than expression-2.
 Finally, for the `while` loop, it happens if the expression returns a false value the very first time it is evaluated.

 > Warning: With `while` loops it is especially important to make sure you do not create an infinite loop.
 That is, a loop that will never terminate because it's expression will never become false.
-Be especially careful if you suspend() or $cu:sin() within a loop, as the task may never run out of ticks.
+Be especially careful if you suspend(), yin(), or $command_utils:suspend_if_needed() within a loop, as the task may never run out of ticks.

 #### Terminating One or All Iterations of a Loop